 Pronoun Ambiguity:

 A persistent myth posing as a rule tells us not to end a sentence with a preposition.
-Winston Churchill made fun of this by stating, “This is the sort of English up with which I will not put.”
-Of course a sentence may end with a preposition.
+Winston Churchill laughed at this by stating, “This is the sort of English up with which I will not put.”
+Of course you can end a sentence with a preposition.
 A good rule is to write the way you speak.
 But unless you have grown up speaking English, ignore this rule too.

 The Art of Storytelling